Cacti/documentation/System-Utilities.md

 ### View user login history

+Console -> utilities -> System Utilities -> View user Log

-In system utilities you are able to view a log of user logins both successful and failures
+In system utilities you are able to view a log of user logins both successful and failures The Log will also show what Client IP address the login originated from along with info if the login was based on password or token based login

 ![System Utilities](images/system-utilities-viewulog.png)

 ---
 Copyright (c) 2004-2021 The Cacti Group